WofWca/quake3.xdc/README.md

 - We should have properly forked https://github.com/jdarpinian/ioq3 and implemented a build CI, instead of just saving the bundled website assets.
-- The implementation of the webxdc transport is quite minimal: each peer assumes that there is only one other peer.
-  This is why it only supports 2 players.